Blog Directory

 4. Security & Compliance

-These managed service providers (MSPs) are home to extremely high standards in the area of data security, considering middle-term segments like finances and healthcare.
+These managed service providers (MSPs) are home to extremely high standards in the area of data security, considering mid-term segments like finance and healthcare.
 Most of them are even HIPAA-, GDPR-, or ISO-compliant-certified.
 All the more important in the outsourcing of medical data entry services.

 5. 24/7 Operations & Global Support